 Wildfires have the potential to impact electrical service by causing disruption in network distribution through direct or indirect processes.
 For example, heat from flames or fallen trees associated with a fire event may cause power outages.
 It is important to note that even distant wildfires can result in electrical system disruption, and communities should be prepared for this possibility.
 For nearly a week in September 2022, the town of Jasper, AB, was running entirely off of a temporary generator system due to wildfire-damaged transmission lines kilometers north of town.
-It took ATCO, the power authority in the region, approximately 10 days to fully restore power to the town.17
+It took ATCO, the power authority in the region, approximately 10 days to fully restore power to the town.15

-FortisBC provides electrical service in the plan area. through a network of transmission and distribution lines.
-One transmission line intersects the WUI, closely paralleling Highway 3A.
-In the event of a wildfire, Fortis BC will work with BCWS crews to protect and monitor electrical infrastructure.
+BC Hydro and FortisBC provides electrical service in the plan area through a network of transmission and distribution lines.
+Several transmission lines intersect the WUI, originating from the Arrow Generating Station on the Columbia River west of Robson, and passing south through Ootischenia.
+In the event of a wildfire, both BC Hydro and Fortis BC will work with BCWS crews to protect and monitor electrical infrastructure.
 The CFRC indicated that there is communication between the RDCK and utility providers on right-of-way maintenance; however, it is ultimately the responsibility of the utility companies to manage under the Wildfire Act.
+Fortis BC also operates natural gas pipelines in Electoral Area J.

 Communities can increase their resilience to an emergency that cuts power for days, or even weeks, through robust emergency planning and back-up power for key systems, especially water.
 Residents on private well systems would be relying on electrical generators to obtain drinking water in the event of a power outage.
 Vulnerabilities for secondary power sources include mechanical failure, potentially insufficient power sources should a wide-scale outage occur, and diesel fuel shortage in the event of long outages or road closures.
-Critical infrastructure in the plan area, including waters systems and community buildings that could be designated as Local Area Emergency Operations Centres under the RDCK Emergency Response and Recovery Plan, should have a backup power source.
-The Riondel Fire Hall currently has no backup power.
+Critical infrastructure in the plan area, including water systems and community buildings that could be designated as Local Area Emergency Operations Centres under the RDCK Emergency Response and Recovery Plan, should have a backup power source.